begh-azka/google-cloud-learning/6_IAM/README.md

    - Each IAM policy consists of a set of rules.
      A rule specifies a role and the members to whom that role is granted.
    - You can have multiple rules within a single IAM policy, allowing you to grant different permissions to different members.
+   - **IAM Bindings:**
+     - In Cloud IAM, identities can get access to resource APIs via IAM policies.
+In these policies, you can define one or more bindings in which members are granted an IAM role.
+     - This associates the binding’s members with all the permissions granted to this role at that policy level (organization, folder or project) and below (if any).

 ## Naming Convention
 ### For Roles: